+ENTERPRISE DEVELOPMENT

-ENTERPRISE DEVELOPMENT Business Administration and General Studies Options University Transfer Degree Program Description: This degree is designed for working adults who want to finish an associate degree.
+Business Administration and General Studies Options

+University Transfer Degree

+Program Description: This degree is designed for working adults who want to finish an associate degree.
 Students must have completed at least 18 hours of college credit through any accredited college or university, have a minimum 2.0 GPA from previous college credits, and have completed any required remedial courses.
 Additional information is available at www.tulsacc.edu/reachhigher.
-Admission to this program is by special approval of the Business and Information Technology Division Office at West Campus.
+Admission to this program is by special approval of the Dean of University Transfer Programs at the TCC Conference Center.

 Degree Awarded: Associate in Arts, Associate in Science For More Information Contact:

-Business and Information Technology: West: (918) 595-8033 General Education Requirements Credit Hours: 37 See the General Education Requirements for complete list.
-The Required and Recommended Electives are satisfied by taking the two required courses below: CSCI 1203 Computer Concepts and Applications Any Foreign Language - 3 credit hours Students may select from the following two degree options: Business Administration General Studies 1) Business Administration Option 24 hours Accounting 6 hours \ACCT 2213 Financial Accounting \ACCT 2223 Managerial Accounting Business 3 hours Select three credit hours from 2000-level BUSN courses Economics 6 hours ECON 2013 Principles of Macroeconomics \ECON 2023 Principles of Microeconomics Internship 3 hours Select three credit hours from any Internship/Practicum Marketing 3 hours MKTG 2423 Principles of Marketing Statistics 3 hours MATH 2193 Elementary Statistics 2) General Studies Option 23 hours Select courses in student's field of interest for 23 credit hours Total Credit Hours: 60-61 \Course has prerequisite.
+Business and Information Technology: West: (918) 595-8033

+General Education Requirements Credit Hours: 37

+The Required and Recommended Electives are satisfied by taking the two required courses below: CSCI 1203 Computer Concepts and Applications

+Any foreign language - 3 credit hours

+Communication 9 hours

+COMM 1113 Public Speaking ENGL 1113 Composition I ENGL 1213 Composition II

+Humanities 6 hours

+See the General Education Requirements page for the course list.

+Mathematics 3 hours

+See the General Education Requirements page for the course list.

+Science 7 hours

+See the General Education Requirements page for the course list.
+One course must be a laboratory science (L).

+Social Science 6 hours

+POLS 1113 American Federal Government and select one course from the following: HIST 1483 U.S. History 1492 to Civil War Era HIST 1493 U.S. History Civil War Era to Present

+Students may select from the following two degree options:

+- 1) Business Administration

+- 2) General Studies

+1) Business Administration Option 24 hours Accounting 6 hours

+ACCT 2213 Financial Accounting

+ACCT 2223 Managerial Accounting

+Business 3 hours

+Select three credit hours from 2000-level BUSN courses

+Economics 6 hours

+ECON 2013 Principles of Macroeconomics ECON 2023 Principles of Microeconomics

+Internship 3 hours

+Select three credit hours from any Internship/Practicum

+Marketing 3 hours

+MKTG 2423 Principles of Marketing

+Statistics 3 hours

+MATH 2193 Elementary Statistics

+2) General Studies Option 23 hours

+Controlled Electives 12 hours

+Choose courses from Liberal Arts and Science electives.

+Recommended Electives 11 hours

+Total Credit Hours: 60-61

+Course has prerequisite.
 (See course description section of catalog.)
 To receive an A.A. or A.S. degree, students must demonstrate computer proficiency.

 Physical education activity courses do not count toward the associate degree requirements in this curriculum.

 ENVIRONMENTAL SCIENCE & NATURAL RESOURCES

 University Transfer Degree

 University Transfer Degree Information:

-This degree program is designed for students planning to transfer to baccalaureate colleges and universities.
-Transfer credit varies among colleges.
-Students should consult both the catalog of the specific college/university to which they plan to transfer and the signed transfer agreement or the current transfer planning guide posted at www.tulsacc.edu/12960/ to select courses that will meet requirements for both the associate and baccalaureate degree programs.
+Students should work closely with an academic advisor each semester to make certain you are enrolled in the correct courses for your degree program, especially if you are planning to transfer to a four-year college or university.
+Students are encouraged to begin a dialogue with their intended transfer schools as early as possible.
+Early coordination between TCC academic advisors and advisors from selected four-year institutions can streamline the transfer process.
+It is the student's responsibility to ensure that he/she understands the program/admission/transfer requirements for the transfer school.

 Program Description:

 This degree is designed for students interested in pursuing a career in agriculture, conservation, environmental science, or natural resource management (such as forestry, range or wildlife sciences).

 Degree Awarded: Associate in Science

 For More Information Contact: